divyanshkumarworks/heavy-reminder/README.md

 python manage.py runserver
 ```
 this command will run the local server.
 In addition, An ngrok server is required so that Twilio can locate your server and invoke the webhooks on every call status update.

+### Other

+- For local development the application uses an [ngrok server](https://ngrok.com/).
+Without it, Twilio cannot invoke the call-status-update webhook that runs from your local server.
+Ngrok [enforces a limit of 40 connections per minute](https://ngrok.com/pricing#:~:text=Per%20user%20limits%3A,-5%20reserved%20domains&text=2%20online%20ngrok%20processes,120%20connections%2Fminute) so be mindful about this limitation.